axistore80-coder/AI-Video-Summarizer/README.md

 - Automatic extraction of key insights and timestamps from YouTube videos.
 - Utilizes youtube-transcript-api for getting the transcripts/subtitles YouTube video.
-- Option for users to select AI models like *ChatGPT* or *Gemini* for summarization.
+- Option for users to select AI models like *GPT* or *Gemini* for summarization.
 - Efficiently summarizes videos, reducing viewing time while preserving essential information.

 ## Getting Started 🚀